 A potential conflict of interests - Could this type of deal come under threat in the future?

 Of course, there are some that will point to an obvious conflict of interests between the EFL’s responsible gambling measures and the signing of a long-term, lucrative sponsorship deal with one of the UK’s best-known operators.
 After all, the EFL and its clubs generate huge revenues on the back of such deals, meaning that they profit directly from online gambling.
 Even allowing for the fact that the UK’s sports betting market is the best regulated in the world, this still creates a juxtaposition that’s hard to ignore.

 There is also reason to believe that this type of agreement could also come under threat in the future.
 If the UKGC was to follow the example of Belgium (which it has already done in part by proposing more stringent advertising regulations), it may also look to restrict sports sponsorship deals relating to leagues, equipment and individual teams.
+It also includes new casino deals online.
 This would certainly put organisations like the EFL in a difficult position, as they look to balance their social and regulatory responsibilities with maintaining a lucrative sponsor.

 The last word

 Such measures are a long way off, which means that the EFL can continue to benefit from sports betting sponsorship while also attempting to position itself as an ambassador for responsible gambling.

 Groups like the EFL and leading sports teams will definitely need to consider their marketing approach in the years ahead, in order to ensure that they do not send mixed messages to fans.
 They’ll also come under increased pressure from regulators, particularly with the UKGC looking to prioritise the protection of consumers during the next five years.